ibexa/documentation-developer/docs/guide/data_migration.md

 # Data migration

-Migrations are commonly used in Ibexa DXP projects that require the same data to be present across multiple instances.
+You can use migrations in projects that require the same data to be present across multiple instances.
-They can be useful for project templates; Able to store shared data, they can be applied for each new project you start, or incrementally upgrade older projects to your new standard, if needed.
+They can be useful for project templates.
+Migrations are able to store shared data, so they can be applied for each new project you start, or incrementally upgrade older projects to your new standard, if needed.
 They are a developer-friendly tool that allows you to share data without writing code.

-As a matter of fact, the exact same migrations described here are used in the Ibexa DXP installation's initial setup.

 You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, etc., between installations by using the migration command.

 ## Exporting data

-The easiest way to see migrations in action is to export data already present in your installation.
+To see an example of migrations in action, export data already present in your installation.

 To export Repository content, use the `ibexa:migrations:generate` command.
 This command generates a YAML file with the requested part of the Repository.